-Curriculum Leaders will:
+Curriculum Leaders (Secondary) will:

-- Support members of staff within their department by operating a departmental system of withdrawal (buddying system) proactively and utilising report cards, parent meetings as they see appropriate.
+- Support members of staff within their department by operating a departmental system of student withdrawal from lesson.
+Whilst proactively utilising report cards, parent meetings as they see appropriate.

 Year Group Leaders and members of the Inclusion Team will: